ky4ds/ky4ds.github.io/_posts/2021-06-16-two-band-trapped-dipole-calculator.markdown

 <script id="scratchpad" async src="/assets/js/custom/two-band-dipole-calc.js"></script>

 This is a calculator to assist with designing a two band shortened trap dipole.
-Prefilled values are for a 17/20m trapped dipole, with loading removing only 2% of antenna length.
+Prefilled values are for a 10/20m trapped dipole, with loading removing 20% of antenna length.

 Inner Frequency in MHz (trapped, higher frequency)